 Players were eulogized across the country, and Charisteas even reportedly had his home village renamed after him.

 “[Football has] managed to unite the country, something politics wasn’t able to do,” said Rehhagel.

 Along with a string of other seminal dates in the long history of Greece, 2004 will go down as another point in time that all Greeks who were living at the time will never forget.

-A date that, when a Greek person even hears it in passing, brings them back to the almost impossible victory that they witnessed that fateful day.
-That most unlikely football win, against the highest of all odds, was a triumph of the modern Greek spirit.
+It was a date that, when alluded to in the vicinity of Greeks, takes them back to the almost impossible victory that they indeed witnessed on that fateful day.
+That most unlikely football win against the highest of all odds was a triumph of the modern Greek spirit.

-Marks was asked in a recent interview with Greek Reporter what it was exactly that prompted him to create the documentary and what, in his opinion, this enormous comeback victory meant for the Greek people.
+Marks was asked in a recent interview with Greek Reporter what exactly it was that prompted him to create the documentary and what, in his opinion, this enormous comeback victory meant for the Greeks.

 “Apart from being Greek and wanting to champion Greek stories, I wanted to make this film because I love the theme of the underdog and enjoy stories of outsiders who defy seemingly insurmountable odds to upset the establishment,” he replies.

-“The summer of 2004 was widely considered by many Greeks to be the peak before the subsequent crash, so it was an opportunity to look to the past for inspiration, something we do often in Greece,” Marks explains.
+“The summer of 2004,” Marks explains, “was widely considered by many Greeks to be the peak before the subsequent crash, so it was an opportunity to look to the past for inspiration, something we do often in Greece.”